We are committed to finding the right fit for your student and your family.

 Much of what you will want to know about our school, our curriculum, & our community is present throughout the pages of this website.
 Basic information about dates, times, cost, philosophy, faculty & staff, etc. will help you see if the school fits your needs.

 Prospective Parent Tour

-A great way to get a sense of the day to day feel of the campus is to meet the Executive Director, learn about and ask questions regarding the Progressive Education model AHB follows, take a peek at our current facilities, and get to see learning in action by short visits to the classrooms.
+A great way to get a sense of the day to day feel of the campus is to meet the Head of School, learn about and ask questions regarding the Progressive Education model AHB follows, take a peek at our current facilities, and get to see learning in action by short visits to the classrooms.
+The Head of School gives tours from 1 October-30 April.
 Request a tour here.

 If AHB Community School seems like the right choice for you, proceed to filling out our application for admission.

-Once we have received the teacher recommendation(s), and the online application has been submitted (plus the application fee has also been paid), we’ll schedule a time for your student to visit the prospective class that they might join the following year.
-This day is a chance for our teachers to do an informal academic evaluation (authentic and without pressure just like the rest of our assessment culture) while observing interactions with peers, watching to make sure that there is an ability to be a responsible member of the community, and noting their physical and academic stamina throughout the day.
+Once we have received the teacher recommendation(s) and a recent report card, and the online application has been submitted (plus the application fee has also been paid), we’ll schedule a time for your student to be assessed and then visit the prospective class that they might join the following year.
 Most students love the day visits as it is a chance to meet and get to know their potential future friends and teachers and have a great time jumping right into the action.
-For Kindergarten though 1st grade, the day visit is only for the morning (9-11:30), the 2nd and 3rd graders stay for the entire day (9-2:30) and the 4th through 8th graders will need to come for a 2 day visit (9-2:30 both days).
+For Kindergarten through 1st grade, the day visit is only for the morning (9:00-11:30) and on Mondays, the 2nd and 3rd graders stay for the entire day (9:00-2:30) and only on Mondays and the 4th through 8th graders will need to come for a 2 day visit (9-2:30 both days).